-The candidate responds to the question by talking in German about the stimulus and explaining how it relates to the topics of Unit 3 and/or Unit 4.
+The candidate responds to the question/statement by talking in Chinese about the stimulus, and explaining how it relates to the topics of Unit 3 or Unit 4.
+The candidate may refer to their notes but not read them.

 The marker asks questions about the stimulus that provide the candidate with the opportunity to express ideas and opinions.
-The candidate uses their responses to support the conversation and should also aim to display a flexible use of a range of linguistic structures and vocabulary during this time.
+The candidate uses their responses to support the discussion and should also aim to display a flexible use of a range of linguistic structures and vocabulary during this time.

-At the end of Part B, the marker asks the candidate whether they have any more to add to the discussion and then asks the candidate for their preparation booklet.
+At the end of Part B, the marker asks the candidate whether they have any more to add to the discussion and then asks for their preparation booklet.